-Have a look at the types of rasam powder.
+You might like to read about rasam powder.
 Rasam powders vary as much as rasam recipes themselves.
-It is interesting that recipes that use a pre-ground rasam powder (rather than individual spices) don’t specify the type of rasam powder to be used.
+It is interesting to note that most recipes that specify rasam powder (rather than individual spices) are not clear about the type of rasam powder to be used.
 For example, if your intention is to make a plain rasam without toor dal, Meenakshi Ammal recommends using a mix that does not contain large amounts of toor dal.
 That is the case with this rasam.
 So if you are going to make your powder fresh for this recipe, choose one without much toor dal.
 But, really, if you have some already made or purchased, it will still work really well, so use whichever type you have.
 Even Sambar Powder will be Ok.

 I garnish with coriander stems as I love the sweetness of them more than the leaves.

 Kottu Rasam | Plain Rasam | Method 2

 Source : adapted from Meenakshi Ammal’s Cook and See Part 1

 Prep time: 5 mins